v18nguye/Dispectra/README.md

 # Sparse Waves

-This project contains the material about the estimation of waves fields from data by using (continuous) sparse representations
+This project contains the material about the estimation of waves fields from data by using (continuous) sparse representations.
+The idea motivating this project is try to figure out the principal components existing in the directional ocean wave spectra by applying the parcimonios representations method.
+In the project, we address differently two cases where the spectra, modeled by a two-variate  gaussian distribution,  whose parameters take  discrete values (Lasso problem) or continuous ranges of values (Blasso problem).
+We tested on modeled spectra, and the real one.
+The results show the efficiency of the Sliding Frank-Wolfe algorithm (solve  Blasso problem) to retrieve the main components in the spectra.
+An extended research on the spectra modeled by JONSWAP also presented in the final report.